openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines mechanisms by which an End-User can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.

-This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-Userâ€™s local control.
+This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User's local control.
 End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to the RPs.
 This allows users to interact with RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.

 {mainmatter}

 # Introduction

-This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-Userâ€™s local control.
+This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User's local control.
 End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to Relying Parties (RPs).
 This allows users to interact with the RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.

 An OP releases identity information such as End-User authentication in the form of an ID Token.
 An RP will typically trust an ID token based on the relationship between the RP and OP.

 In the case of a hosted third-party provided OP, it is common for the OP to have a legal stake with the RPs and a reputation-based stake with both RPs and End-Users to provide correct information.
 In the case of a Self-Issued OP, the RPs' trust relationship is directly with the End-User.
 Note: Discuss trust OP-RP relationship in Self-Issued OP.

-Because a Self-Issued OP within the End-Userâ€™s local control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a Self-Issued ID Token, are by default self-asserted and non-verifiable.
+Because a Self-Issued OP within the End-User's local control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a Self-Issued ID Token, are by default self-asserted and non-verifiable.
 Separate specifications such as [@!OIDC4VP] describe how Self-Issued OP can present cryptographically verifiable claims issued by the third-party sources.

 The extensions defined in this specification provide the protocol changes needed to support Self-Issued OpenID Provider model.
 Aspects not defined in this specification are expected to follow [@!OpenID.Core].